cryptpad/documentation/www/fr/_sources/dev_guide/client/worker.rst.txt

   -  Modify your "pin log", change a password, destroy an owned document, recover the remaining storage space for the account, execute administrator commands, etc.
   -  Upload a static file to the user drive
-  -  The identity of the author is proved to the server with the signature key of the registered user.
+  -  The identity of the author is proved to the server with the signature key of the registered user

 -  Unauthenticated server requests

   -  Retrieve the total size of a document in the database (with its history)
-  -  Retrieve the metadata of a document (list of owners, access list, expiration date, etc.).
+  -  Retrieve the metadata of a document (list of owners, access list, expiration date, etc.)

 -  Actions on the user account